This Week in Petroleum History, June 12 – 18

 June 14, 1865 – First Edition of Pennsylvania Oil Region Newspaper

-Pennsylvania’s oil region gets its first daily newspaper when William and Henry Bloss publish the their four-page broadsheet, the Titusville Morning Herald.
-Initial circulation is 300.
+Pennsylvania’s oil region got its first daily newspaper when William and Henry Bloss published the their four-page broadsheet, the Titusville Morning Herald.
+Initial circulation was 300.

-The offshore barge drilling platform, Mr. Charlie leaves its shipyard in 1954 and goes to work for Shell Oil Company in a new oilfield in East Bay, near the mouth of the Mississippi River.
+The offshore barge drilling platform, Mr. Charlie left its shipyard in 1954 and went to work for Shell Oil Company in a new oilfield in East Bay, near the mouth of the Mississippi River.

 Alden “Doc” LaBorde, a marine superintendent for Kerr-McGee in Morgan City, Louisiana, originally proposed building this first moveable, submersible drilling barge.

 Despite Kerr-McGee being a leader in post- World War II offshore technology, including drilling the first oil well out of sight of land, the company decided against LaBorde’s idea.
-Fortunately, he found support from veteran oilman Charles H. Murphy Jr., who backed the project, which is soon named after Charles Murphy, Sr.
+Fortunately, he found support from veteran oilman Charles Murphy Jr., who backed the project, which would be named after Charles Murphy, Sr.

 LaBorde formed the Ocean Drilling & Exploration Company and contracted with J. Ray McDermott Company to build Mr. Charlie.
-A 220 feet long, 85 feet wide, and 14 feet deep barge supports the drilling platform.
-The platform is 60 feet above the barge.
+A barge 220 feet long, 85 feet wide, and 14 feet deep supported the drilling platform.
+The platform was 60 feet above the barge.

 June 18, 1889 – Birth of Standard Oil Company of Indiana

-The Standard Oil Company of New Jersey incorporates a new subsidiary in Indiana in 1889.
-Standard Oil of Indiana will process oil at a growing refinery at Whiting, Indiana, southeast of Chicago.
+The Standard Oil Company of New Jersey incorporated a new subsidiary in Indiana in 1889.
+Standard Oil of Indiana processed oil at a growing refinery at Whiting, Indiana, southeast of Chicago.

 June 18, 1946 – Truman creates National Petroleum Council

-The National Petroleum Council, a federally chartered advisory committee, is established in 1946 by President Harry Truman to make recommendations about oil and natural gas.
+The National Petroleum Council, a federally chartered advisory committee, was established in 1946 by President Harry Truman to advise him about oil and natural gas issues.

-“President Truman stated in a letter to the Secretary of the Interior that he had been impressed by the contribution made through industry-government cooperation to the success of the World War II petroleum program,” notes the NPC.
+“President Truman stated in a letter to the Secretary of the Interior that he had been impressed by the contribution made through industry-government cooperation to the success of the World War II petroleum program,” notes the NPC website.